Every few weeks or so, I get an email, text, or private message that goes something like this:

-They will mess up and they will hurt themselves.
+They might mess up and they might hurt themselves.

-They will stray from the path.
-They will eat both too much and too little.
+They might stray from the path.
+They will go through the process of eating both too much and too little.

 It will be hard to watch, but it is not your job or your place to try and force them to stay stable.
 Once again, your job is to hold space, and be there for them as they find their way back onto the horse.
 Ask them if they need support, and gently remind them of the support system they have at their fingertips, such as therapists, nutritionists, and doctors.
 With no judgement or anger, have serious conversations with them if you become genuinely worried about certain behaviors, but never become angry or throw around accusations.
 Remember, they're trying, and trying implies some mistakes along the way.

 Recovery is a choice that your loved one needs to make every single day of their lives.
 You can't make this choice for them, no matter how much you love them.

 True recovery cannot be forced on a person.
 You cannot force recovery on a person, no matter how badly you want to save them.
 The best thing you can do is empower your loved one to make this choice for themselves.
 Tell them how much they mean to you: them, not the eating disorder.
 Share with them the hopes and dreams you have for your future together, like sharing family meals together again, going for long hikes, and seeing them smile again.
 Remind them at every opportunity how much they are loved, and how much this world needs them to be their fullest and strongest self.
 Provide them with every resource possible, but allow them the space to utilize these resources with as much autonomy as is conducive to their recovery.
 The more you push, the more the eating disorder wants to push back.